quay/clair/Documentation/concepts/notifications.md

 This allows the developer of the AMQP consumer to determine the logic of notification processing.

+Note that AMQP delivery only supports AMQP 0.x protocol (e.g. RabbitMQ).
+If you need to publish notifications on AMQP 1.x message queue (e.g. ActiveMQ), you can use STOMP delivery.

 ### Direct Delivery

 If the notifier's configuration specifies `direct: true` for AMQP, notifications will be delivered directly to the configured exchange.